cmarkbriggs/cmarkbriggs.github.io/_posts/2015-2-17-Hypothetical-Hypocrisy.md

 title: Hypothetical Hypocrisy
 ---

 I happened across a news story today that Apple had cut ties with a lobbyist from Alabama.
 The reason?
-He is not on the []“correct” side of the gay marriage issue](http://www.huffingtonpost.com/2015/02/17/_n_6699054.html).
+He is not on the [“correct” side of the gay marriage issue](http://www.huffingtonpost.com/2015/02/17/_n_6699054.html).

 > In 2009, Love gained attention for sponsoring a resolution that praised Miss USA pageant contestant Carrie Prejean for speaking out against same-sex marriage.